dshepsis/Autoride/README.md

   URL.
 This is useful for checking whether the video for a leaderboard submission is a highlight (permanently hosted) as opposed to a basic archived past-broadcast, which would be automatically deleted after a some time.
+- `/manage-otd` — Configure the bot's on-this-day daily announcement feature.
+  Each day, the bot will post a message with a list of notable events that occurred on the same day in past years.
+You can add, remove, and list out events.
+Announcements will be posted automatically each day to the configured channel if there are any such events, or you can manually post announcements from any date whenever you want.

 # Scopes
 This bot needs the following OAuth2 Scopes (see the URL generator in the OAuth2